Kolpashnikova/Kolpashnikova.github.io/_posts/2022-12-25-my-portfoio.markdown

 Hi, everyone!

 So, finally, I got to the point where I decided to update my GitHub website.
-This blog will be used for updating everyone on my current projects and perhaps organizing all the things that I'm doing :)
+This blog will be used for updating everyone on my current projects and perhaps organizing all the things that I'm doing at one time or another :)

+I will be organizing my most recent (a.k.a. important) projects in the Projects tab, where you can learn a little about them.